 This study states that music therapy can be greatly helpful in treating chronic pain, concluding that: “Music is one of a number of non-pharmacological methods of relieving chronic pain, along with exercise and cognitive behavioural therapy, that have been found to be effective in randomised controlled trials.”

-Try the music therapy options within our pain relief app – download links below!
+Try the music therapy options within our pain relief app – download links below! (update Aug 2023: Pathways is now a web app!
+Start our program here)

 - Suguna S., Deepika K., (2017), “The effects of music on pulse rate and blood pressure in healthy young adults”.
 International Journal of Research in Medical Sciences, Vol 5, No 12